seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-ar.rst

 [o]

- When extracting files, this option will cause **llvm-ar** to preserve the original modification times of the files it writes.
+ When extracting files, this option will cause **llvm37-ar** to preserve the original modification times of the files it writes.